insilichem/gaudiviewx/docs/installation.rst

     toolshed install path/to/bundle.whl

-.. warning:: It has been reported an error in the installation for versions older than the 21\ :superscript:`th` of June version.
+.. warning:: It has been reported an error in the installation for ChimeraX versions' older than the June, 21\ :superscript:`th` version.